Pengo0o/Pengo0o.github.io/_posts/!2021-08-30-TimeSeriesInsights.md

 ![](/assets/img/20210830/tsidataaccesspolicy.png)

 Depending on what you would like to do with the APIs, you can set Contributor and / or Reader.
-In my case, i have set both permissions as we are trying to chnage data and environmental settings.
+In my case, i have set both permissions as we are trying to change data and environmental settings.
 Select the application you have created in the previous steps!

 If you have done this, you are ready for browsing data through those APIs!